Skip to main content

 How do I find my Nextcloud server address?

-That command spits out your current server URL.
-Look for lines like overwritehost => 'cloud.example.com' or overwrite.cli.url => 'https://cloud.example.com'.
-If the address is wrong, you’ll need to update it in config.php.
+This command spits out your full config, with lines like overwritehost => 'cloud.example.com' or overwrite.cli.url => 'https://cloud.example.com'.
+Those values tell Nextcloud where to point for every connection.
+If the printed URL is wrong, you’ll need to edit config.php.
+Want to double-check?
+Just run sudo cat /var/www/nextcloud/config/config.php instead.

 Why isn’t my Nextcloud server address updating?